I found the place by accident, like everybody does.

 I nodded.
 ‘That’s it, man.
 I’m writing about the vampire.’

-He’d been back in Oz, he told me, fighting with the government about his military pension.
+He’d been back in Oz, he told me, fighting with the government about his army pension.
 The issue was that he wouldn’t go to their doctors and therapists, or accept their treatments.
 The upshot was that his money had been halved.

 He shrugged.
 ‘It is what it is.’